NarminSH/NarminSH/README.md

 ### Hi, I am Back-end Developer Narmin 👩🏻‍💻 Thanks for visiting my account.

-I mainly have experience Python, Django and Go.
-I love learning new things and currently learn Java.
+I mainly have experience with Python, Django, Javascript and Go.
+I am passionate about new technologies and love to learn new things.

 I mostly work with
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)